Last Updated on July 19, 2022 by Tresi Weeks

-Even if you’re rich and famous, the chances you need estate planning near McKinney is very high as each individual has personal matters.
+Even if you’re rich and famous, the chances you will need an estate planning lawyer near McKinney is very high as each individual has personal matters.

 Recent headlines put one famous blended family in the spotlight when Rumer Willis and dance pro Val Chmerkovskiy won the coveted Mirror Ball Trophy on ABC’s Dancing With the Stars.
 The opportunity to compete on the hugely successful show not only brought Rumer professional success and direction, but some personal triumphs as well.
 In Dancing interviews, Rumer’s family openly shared how she struggled in the aftermath of her parents’ divorce, so it was a sweet moment when Bruce Willis and Demi Moore came together in a strong showing of love and support for their daughter.